 - 2 tins of chopped tomatoes

-– 1 tin mixed beans OR equivalent drained weight (approx. 240 g) in homecooked dry beans.
+- 1 tin mixed beans OR equivalent drained weight approx. 240 g in homecooked dry beans.
 I pressure cooked the contents of a Waitrose Love Life 500 g 10 Bean Mix packet in the Instant Pot covered with water.
-Manual, 30 minutes, natural release.
+Manual / Pressure Cook, 30 minutes, natural pressure release.
 Rinse and soak them first.

 - 1 tin green lentils

-– 1 tbsp Skinnymixer’s Mexican Spice Mix (you can make my Instant Pot Beef Stew with Mexican Spices with the leftovers) OR Schwartz Cajun Spice works well
+- 1 tablespoon Mexican Spice Mix see the blurb for the one I use.
+You can make my Instant Pot Beef Stew with Mexican Spices with the leftovers OR Schwartz Cajun Spice works well

-– 1 tsp of my homemade vegetable stock paste
+- 1 teaspoon of my homemade vegetable stock paste

-– 8 squares Green & Black’s 70% chocolate (optional, more calories but worth it for the flavour)
+- 8 squares of Green & Black’s 70% chocolate optional, more calories but worth it for the flavour

 - Tortilla chips

-4. Chuck in the tinned tomatoes, mixed beans and green lentils.
-Add 1 tbsp of the Mexican Spice Mix.
-Add 2 tbsp Demerara sugar (optional but add if you don’t like sharp tomatoes).
+- Chuck in the tinned tomatoes, mixed beans and green lentils.
+Add 1 tablespoon of the Mexican Spice Mix.

-5. Fill bowl to just below the MAX line with water and add 1 tsp vegetable stock paste.
+- Fill bowl to just below the MAX line with water and add 1 teaspoon vegetable stock paste.
 Cook 20 mins, 100ºC, REVERSE, speed 1.

-If anything doesn’t make sense, remember we’re going for perfectly imperfect and you know where to find me, yes in the Thermo Cooking UK with Feisty Tapas Facebook group of course!
+If anything doesn't make sense, remember we're going for perfectly imperfect and you know where to find me, yes in the Thermo Cooking UK with Feisty Tapas Facebook group of course!1